1991 Union Square derailment: Aftermath

 The day after the crash, the MTA announced that it would start randomly checking subway motormen and bus drivers for illegal substances, such as drugs or alcohol.
 Using figures from another fatal incident the previous year, the MTA estimated that it would have to pay between $5 million and $10 million to accident victims.

 Service on the Lexington Avenue Line resumed six days after the accident, on September 3, after completion of the site investigation and four days of round-the-clock debris removal and construction work, including the Labor Day holiday.
-The five R62 subway cars destroyed in the accident—the lead car, #1440, and four of the five following cars, #1435, #1436, #1437, and #1439—were scrapped.
+The five R62 subway cars destroyed in the accident — the lead car, 1440, and four of the five following cars, 1435, 1437, 1439, and 1436 were permanently taken out of service and removed from NYCTA property.
 In addition to the support columns, two sets of track, a third rail, two signal sets, two switches, and an air compressor room had been destroyed.
 The switches and tracks were rebuilt, with the NYCTA removing the "pocket track" on which the train had derailed and replacing it with a simple diamond crossover.
 In addition, the NYCTA added diverging grade time signals to force trains to slow down earlier before crossing between tracks.

 Reporters at New York Newsday won the 1992 Pulitzer Prize for Spot News Reporting for their coverage of the accident.

 A 1992 study commissioned after the accident by the NYCTA found that some signals in the subway system, including several on the Lexington Avenue line, were spaced too closely for a train traveling at maximum speed to have time to stop, confirming the finding of safety investigators immediately after the crash; the issue resurfaced after a rear-end collision on the Williamsburg Bridge in 1995.
 Ultimately, the accident led to the phasing-in of communications-based train control and automated trains on the New York City Subway in the 21st century.

-The NTSB recommended that speed indication systems be installed on subway cars.
+The National Transportation Safety Board recommended that speed indication systems be installed on subway cars.
 The NYCTA had been testing speed indication systems since 1990.
 By May 1994, gear unit type speed indication systems were installed on the R44s and R46s, and ring type speed indication systems were purchased for installation on 40% of R62As.
 In May 1994, a $203,064 bid was awarded for the procurement of 132 Doppler radar type speed indication systems for the R62s, the type of train damaged in the accident.

 In 2015, Robert Ray was critically injured in a hit and run accident in the Bronx.